Prospective Undergraduate: Distinctive Features

 - Two and one-half years of Mathematics, culminating in the course "Mathematical Modeling and Analysis of Biological Systems"

-- Junior-level "domain" courses in Biomaterials, Biomechanics, Cell-Tissue Engineering, Biotransport and Embedded Control Systems.
+- Junior-level "domain" courses in Biomaterials and Tissue Engineering, Biomechanics, Transport in Cells & Organs, Elements of BME Design, Processing of Biomaterials, and Projects in Embedded Control Systems.
 Each student is required to complete two domain courses with a follow-up graduate-level course.

 - Each student participates in a full one-year group design project to develop devices to aid individuals with disabilities in the New Orleans community.